 There are a few con’s to VCA’s Random Flow Generator for Fluval Spec Aquariums:

-- Fit/Finish is poor, specifically the issue where it won’t stay installed and requires tape to keep it in place.
+- Fit/Finish could be better, specifically the issue where it won’t stay installed and requires tape to keep it in place.

 - The small size (based on a 1/4″ nozzle) doesn’t translate well as a true ‘wavemaker’; the random flow it creates is high frequency and not visually much different than stock.